Seafarers Sailing Club - Sailing Instructions 2018

 - To qualify for a "Main Series" prize a boat must have completed the necessary number of races in each of the qualifying series.

-The Combined Series, the Handicap Series and the Ladies, Novices and Cadets Series will each be sailed as one fleet; results will be calculated on the basis of average lap times.
-The Spring, Summer, Autumn and Evening Series will each be sailed as two fleets - Fast and Slow.
+The Combined Series, the Handicap Series, Evening B Series and the Ladies, Novices and Cadets Series will each be sailed as one fleet; results will be calculated on the basis of average lap times.
+The Spring, Summer, Autumn and Evening A Series will each be sailed as two fleets - Fast and Slow.
 Results for these races will usually be calculated on the basis of elapsed times although OODs may elect to run individual races as Average Lap Time races.
 (Guidance can be found in the 'Types of Race' section in the OOD Duty Crew Guide - paragraph 7.2.21 of the SSC Standard Operating Procedures.)

 Fast fleet - Boats with a Portsmouth Yardstick Number (PY) of 1129 and below.

 Slow fleet - Boats with a PY of 1130 and above.